KDE/kmime/README.md

     --Boundary-00=_PjtiLU2PvHpvp/R--

 The above example message consists of three MIME parts: The main text part and two attachments.
-One attachment has the media type \c text, therefore a charset parameter is necessary to correctly display it.
+One attachment has the media type `text`, therefore a charset parameter is necessary to correctly display it.
 The MIME tree looks like this:

     multipart/mixed